 the act of burning with steam or hot water

 fie, fie! pah, pah!

-a long pointed rod used as a tool or weapon
+a long pointed rod used as a weapon

 Plate sin with gold,